 To start, fertility treatments, including IUI, IVF, embryo/egg/sperm storage, lab fees, and any other medications and required procedures due to infertility are tax deductible.
 In that same vein, birth control, which many of us use at the outset of our IVF cycles, is also an expense that you are allowed to write off.
 You may also include pregnancy tests, which we know can really add up, in your deductions!

-Some items related to your infertility or IVF journey you might not think to write-off are acupuncture, therapy, and fertility supplements.
+Some items related to your infertility or IVF journey you might not think to write off are acupuncture, therapy, and fertility supplements.
 Each of these is considered a qualified medical expense.
-For supplements or vitamins, they must be recommended by a medical provider for a specific medical condition in order to be written off.
+To deduct supplements or vitamins, they must be recommended by a medical provider for a specific medical condition.

 Another big one to consider is your health insurance premiums.
 Yes, that’s right, you might be able to deduct all of those out-of-pocket health insurance premiums you paid to cover your medical care at all of those appointments.

 In order to claim medical expense write-offs, you have to provide itemized deductions, which is a list made up of eligible expenses.
 Be sure to save receipts from medical visits, tests, labs, and purchases for your fertility-related tax deductions.